Science, Art, Litt, Science based Art & Science Communication

 MR: Scientific community doesn't call them enemies but it complains that some people are against science and are causing harm to societies we live in with irresponsible behaviours mostly originated from ignorance or selfish thoughts.

 Who are these people?
 Some politicians, religious leaders, titans of industry who are polluting the world recklessly, and people who practice pseudo-scientific methods.
+When these people think science can dislodge their power, they are resorting to anti-intellectualism.

 But still scientists are trying their best to deal with their unfriendly responses to science.